Tulip mania: Background and history

-A Satire of Tulip Mania by Jan Brueghel the Younger (c.
-1640) depicts speculators as brainless monkeys in contemporary upper-class dress.
-In a commentary on the economic folly, one monkey urinates on the previously valuable plants, others appear in debtor's court and one is carried to the grave.
+Semper Augustus (17th century) anonymous watercolour in the Tulip book of the Six Collection, Rijksmuseum, Amsterdam.
+The Semper Augustus is famous for being the most expensive tulip sold during the tulip mania.
+The note states that the specimen was sold for ƒ3000 (~€38.000 in 2024).

 The Dutch tulip business

 The introduction of the tulip to Europe is often attributed to Ogier de Busbecq, the ambassador of Charles V, Holy Roman Emperor, to Sultan Suleiman the Magnificent, who sent the first tulip bulbs and seeds to Vienna in 1554 from the Ottoman Empire.
 Tulip bulbs, along with other new plant life like potatoes, peppers, tomatoes, and other vegetables, came to Europe in the 16th century.
 These bulbs were soon distributed from Vienna to Augsburg, Antwerp, and Amsterdam.

-Their popularity and cultivation in the United Provinces (now the Netherlands) started in earnest around 1593 after the Southern Netherlandish botanist Carolus Clusius had taken up a post at the University of Leiden and established the hortus academicus.
-He planted his collection of tulip bulbs and found that they were able to tolerate the harsher conditions of the Low Countries.
+Southern Netherlandish botanist Carolus Clusius is largely responsible for the spread of tulip bulbs in the final years of the 16th century; he planted tulips at the Vienna Imperial Botanical Gardens in 1573.
+He finished the first major work on tulips in 1592, in which he noted the colour variations.
+Their popularity and cultivation in the Dutch Republic (now the Netherlands) started in earnest around 1593 after Clusius had taken up a post at Leiden University in the newly established Hortus Botanicus.
+He planted his collection of tulip bulbs in a teaching garden and his private garden in late 1593, and found that they were able to tolerate the harsher conditions of the Low Countries.
 Shortly thereafter, the tulip grew in popularity.
+The spring of 1594 is considered the date of the tulip's first flowering in the Netherlands, despite reports of the cultivation of tulips in private gardens in Antwerp and Amsterdam two or three decades earlier.
+These tulips at Leiden would eventually lead to both the tulip mania and the tulip industry in the Netherlands.
+Over two raids, in 1596 and in 1598, more than one hundred bulbs were stolen from his garden.

 The tulip was different from other flowers known to Europe at that time, because of its intense saturated petal colour.
-The appearance of the nonpareil tulip as a status symbol coincides with the rise of newly independent Holland's trade fortunes.
-No longer the Spanish Netherlands, its economic resources could now be channelled into commerce and Holland embarked on its Golden Age.
+The appearance of the nonpareil tulip as a status symbol coincides with the rise of newly independent Dutch Republic's trade fortunes.
+No longer under Spanish reign, its economic resources could now be channelled into commerce and the Netherlands embarked on its Golden Age.
 Amsterdam merchants were at the centre of the lucrative East Indies trade, where one voyage could yield profits of 400%.
+Around this time, the ceramic tulipiere was devised for the display of cut flowers stem by stem.
+Vases and bouquets, usually including tulips, often appeared in Dutch still-life painting.